-Our CORE HSE strategy Safety at the core of our
+Our CORE HSE strategy Safety at the core of our company culture

 We regard safe operations, the health and safety of our employees, and protecting the environment as our license to operate.
 At the same time, good HSE performance is a critical competitive factor as it demonstrates our reliability as an operator.
 This means that HSE must be an integrated part of all our activities.
 To this end we have developed a long-term HSE strategy.
 It sets the standard for all Wintershall activities.

 The strategy is called CORE HSE, based on the Wintershall company values: Creative, Open, Responsible, Entrepreneurial.
 We prevent harm to people, the environment, our assets and reputation by controlling our barriers and promoting a strong HSE culture.
 That’s why everyone in the company needs to contribute and commit to CORE HSE– from the management to the individual employee.

 Our mission goals

 We prevent harm to people, the environment, our assets and reputation by controlling our barriers and promoting a strong HSE culture.

 A healthy workplace We care about the well-being of our colleagues